Search Menu

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 The temptation to reach into our medicine cabinets to treat our pets can be dangerous.
 Humans and dogs react very differently to medications, which is why veterinarians caution dog owners against making independent decisions about how to medicate their animals.
-However, some human medications are safe for use with dogs, as long as they are used appropriately.
+However, some human medications are safe for use with dogs, as long as they are used appropriately, and under a vet’s guidance.

-Veterinarians use diphenhydramine for dogs, commonly known by the over-the-counter human medication brand name Benadryl, for dogs on a regular basis to treat allergies, travel anxiety, and motion sickness.
+Veterinarians use diphenhydramine for dogs, more commonly known by the over-the-counter human medication brand name “Benadryl,” on a regular basis to treat allergies, travel anxiety, and motion sickness.
 While you should always consult with your veterinarian before giving your dog human medication, here is what you need to know about using diphenhydramine or Benadryl for dogs.

 What Is Benadryl?